ScriptJayT/ScriptJayT/README.md

 I can undestand a few: French and German; <br>
 and I can dabble in a few: Japanese.

-Not too bad, if I say so myself.
+Not too bad,

-⚡Fun fact: I use words professionaly as a copywriter.<br>
+⚡Fun fact: I use these languages professionaly as a web copywriter.<br>
-Just Dutch and English ones though.
+Just Dutch and English though.

 ## My Work Environment 💻